alexkart/awesome-php-1/README.md

 * [PHP Internals News](https://phpinternals.news) - A podcast about PHP internals.
 * [PHP Roundtable](https://phproundtable.com/) - The PHP Roundtable is a casual gathering of developers discussing topics that PHP nerds care about.
 * [PHP Town Hall](https://phptownhall.com/) - A casual PHP podcast by Ben Edmunds and Phil Sturgeon.
-* [Voices of the ElePHPant](https://voicesoftheelephpant.com/) Interviews with the people that make the PHP community special.
+* [Voices of the ElePHPant](https://voicesoftheelephpant.com/) Interviews with the people who make the PHP community special.

 ### PHP Newsletters
 *PHP-related news directly to your inbox.*